apache/spark/docs/streaming-programming-guide.md

 For reading data from files on any file system compatible with the HDFS API (that is, HDFS, S3, NFS, etc.), a DStream can be created as via `StreamingContext.fileStream[KeyClass, ValueClass, InputFormatClass]`.

-File streams do not require running a receiver, hence does not require allocating cores.
+File streams do not require running a receiver so there is no need to allocate any cores for receiving file data.

 For simple text files, the easiest method is `StreamingContext.textFileStream(dataDirectory)`.